kiffit/Jobsearch_Web_Scraper/Design/Outcome_Summary.md

 ### Core Feature
 - **Automated Job Scraping** – Extracts job listings from multiple job websites and company career pages.
 - **Search & Filtering Options** – Users can input job search criteria (title, location, keywords).
-- **Data Organization & Export** – Scraped job listings will be structured and saved in CSV or JSON formats for easy access and analysis.
+- **Data Organization & Export** – Scraped job listings will be structured and saved in a CSV format for easy access and analysis.

 ### User Interface (UI) & User Experience (UX)
 - The program will run entirely through the Python terminal.
 - Users will input search parameters via command-line prompts.
 - The scraper will retrieve and process job postings, displaying them in a formatted output.
-- Users will be able to export results to a CSV or JSON file for future reference.
+- Job listings will automatically be saved to a csv file format for ease of access.
 - The interface will provide clear instructions and structured output, ensuring ease of use.

 ## Security & Compliance